-The Bank has a capital management process in place to measure and monitor its available capital and assess the adequacy of the capital.
+The Bank has a capital management process in place to measure and monitor its available capital and assess adequacy of the capital.
+This process aims to maintain a cost-effective capital structure that provides adequate returns to the Bank's shareholder.
 The Bank's Senior Management and the Board of Directors regularly review results of related businesses, returns to total shareholder equity and level of dividends to the shareholder.

-Capital adequacy for banks domiciled in Canada is regulated according to the OSFI's Capital Adequacy Requirements ("CAR") guidelines.
-Capital ratios are calculated by dividing regulatory capital by RWA, which receives a specific risk weight determined by characteristics of assets.
-Effective 2014 Q4, banks must meet a CET1 ratio of 7.0%, a Tier 1 capital ratio requirement of 8.5%, and a total capital target ratio of 10.5%.
-As at December 31, 2019, the Tier 1 capital ratio and total capital ratio were 16.76% and 17.39%, respectively, which complied with both the regulatory minimum and internal targets determined by the Bank's ICAAP.
+Capital adequacy for banks domiciled in Canada is regulated pursuant to the OSFI's Capital Adequacy Requirements ("CAR") guidelines.
+Capital ratios are calculated by dividing regulatory capital by RWA which receive a specific risk weight determined by characteristics of assets.
+Effective 2014 Q4, banks must meet a CET1 ratio of 7.0%, Tier 1 capital ratio requirement of 8.5%, and total capital target ratio of 10.5%.
+As at December 31, 2020, the Tier 1 capital ratio and total capital ratio were 16.27% and 16.92% respectively, which complied with both the regulatory minimum and internal targets determined by the Bank's ICAAP.

-The leverage ratio is computed by dividing Tier 1 capital by the total exposure.
-As at December 31, 2019, the leverage ratio was 10.00%.
+Leverage ratio is computed by dividing Tier 1 capital by the total exposure.
+As at December 31, 2020, the leverage ratio was 9.18%.
+This maintains within the regulatory requirement by OSFI.
 Table 2 shows the breakdown of RWA and capital ratios.